 We come then to the great question.
 Is it desirable to retain the Company as an organ of government for India?
 I think that it is desirable.
-The question is I acknowledge, beset with difficulties.
-We have to I acknowledge, beset with difficulties.
+The question is, I acknowledge, beset with difficulties.
 We have to solve one of the hardest problems in politics.
 We are trying to make brick without straw, to bring a clean thing out of an unclean, to give a good government to a people to whom we cannot give a free government.
 In this country, in any neighbouring country, it is easy to frame securities against oppression.
 In Europe, you have the materials of good government everywhere ready to your hands.
 The people are everywhere perfectly competent to hold some share, not in every country an equal share, but some share, of political power.
 If the question were, What is the best mode of securing good government in Europe? the merest smatterer in politics would answer, representative institutions.
 In India you cannot have representative institutions.
-Of all the innumerable sentative institutions.
-In India you cannot have representative institutions.
 Of all the innumerable speculators who have offered their suggestions on Indian politics, not a single one, as far as I know, however democratical his opinions may be, has ever maintained the possibility of giving, at the present time, such institutions to India.
-One gentleman, extremely well acquainted with the affairs of our Eastern Empire, a most valuable servant of the Company, and the author of a History of India, which, though certainly not free from faults, is, I think, on the whole, the greatest historical work which has appeared in our language since that of Gibbon, I mean Mr. Mill, was examined on this point.
+One gentleman, extremely well acquainted with the affairs of our Eastern Empire, a most valuable servant of the Company, and the author of a History of India, which, though certainly not free from faults, is, I think, on the whole, the greatest historical work which Macaulan, Speeches.
+I. 11 has appeared in our language since that of Gibbon, I mean Mr. Mill, was examined on this point.
 That gentleman is well known to be a very bold and uncompromising politician.
 He has written strongly, far too strongly I think, in favour of pure democracy.
 He has gone so far as to maintain that no nation which has not a representative legislature, chosen by universal suffrage, enjoys security against oppression.
 But when he was asked before the Committee of last year, whether he thought representative government practicable in India, his answer was, "utterly out of the question."
 This, then, is the state in which we are.
-We have to frame a good government for a country into which, by universal acknowledgment, we cannot introduce those institutions which all our habits, which all the reasonings of European philosophers, which all the history of our own part of the world would lead us to consider as the one great security for good government.
-We have to engraft on despotism those blessings which are the natural fruits of ism those blessings which are the natural fruits of liberty.
+We have to frame a good government for a country into which, by universal acknowledgment, we cannot introduce those institutions which all our habits. which all the reasonings of European philosophers, which all the history of our own part of the world would lead us to consider as the one great security for good government.
+We have to engraft on despotism those blessings which are the natural fruits of liberty.
 In these circumstances, Sir, it behoves us to be cautious, even to the verge of timidity.
 The light of political science and of history are withdrawn: we are walking in darkness: we do not distinctly see whither we are going.
 It is the wisdom of a man, so situated, to feel his way, and not to plant his foot till he is well assured that the ground before him is firm.